NJ probes $1M sports gambling tourney with bet timing issues

 “We recognize that in the rules the scheduled end of betting coincided very closely to the finish of the of Patriots-Chargers game,” said DraftKings spokesman James Chisholm.
 “While we must follow our contest rules, we sincerely apologize for the experience several customers had where their bets were not graded in time to allow wagering on the Saints-Eagles game.
 We will learn from this experience and improve upon the rules and experience for future events.”

-The company acknowledged that some competitors had their bets on the early game processed in time for the winnings to be rolled over to bet on the second and final game of the day.
+The company acknowledged that some competitors had their bets on the early game processed in time before the second game started.
 But others were not due to the short window of time between games.
 Several entrants said the gap was as short as three minutes.

 “As with all mobile sports books, there is always some time period required for the back end systems to grade the market and the pay out to occur,” Chisholm said.